Tanner-Davison/asteroid-destroyer-sdl/README.md

 # SDL Window Program

+# Project notes for self

+## POSITION

+x: Players x-coordinets
+y: Players y-coordinates

+velocityX: Players speed along the x-axis
+velocityY: Players speed along the y-axis

+## MOVEMENT

+speed: the base speed of the player

+acceleration: How quick the player can change speed

+maxSpeed: the max speed the player can reach

+isMoving: A boolean variable to track whether the player is currently moving

+facingDirection: A variable to track the direction the player is facing, can be an angle, a vector, or a enum for representing

+directions like "Up" , "Down", "Left" and "Right".

+angle: current rotation angle in degrees

+rotationSpeed: degrees per frame

 # Used with Neovim

 This project is a basic C++ game setup using SDL2 for graphics, input handling, and window management.
 The project is configured with CMake for building and Visual Studio for compiling on Windows.